 Best Snowboarding Boots For Beginners

-Here is a quick overview video of the Thirty Two Stw Boa Boots
+Here is a quick overview video of the Thirty Two Stw Double Boa Boots

-The STW Boa has a single coil lacing system.
+The STW Double Boa has a dual lacing system.
 The outer shell and liner were designed to fit together perfectly.
 Additionally, these boots were designed to fit and feel comfortable from the moment you put them on.

 Simply put, the STW is a durable, flexible snowboard boot.
 The outer shell has double reinforced stitching and flexible notched areas built right into it.
 The flex notches allow the boot to bend easier from front to back as well as side to side.
 You will have an easier time walking around the resort and won’t feel any odd pressure points while riding.